 - Belo Sun and its anthropologist consultants continue to discuss with the SESAI and FUNAI on the best process to complete the required meeting considering the current COVID-19 situation and what should be included for a comprehensive health and safety protocol.
-Belo Sun decided that meetings would only be held after the Indigenous Communities had been full vaccinated and the ability to safely following best practice health and safety protocols and adhering to all local, state, and Federal COVID-19 protocols and regulations could be met. - Brazil is currently being affected very seriously and adversely with the COVID-19 virus and the state of Para is in a code RED designation.
+Belo Sun in consultation agreed that meetings would only be held after the Indigenous Communities had been full vaccinated and the ability to safely following best practice health and safety protocols and adhering to all local, state, and Federal COVID-19 protocols and regulations could be met. - Brazil is currently being affected very seriously and adversely with the COVID-19 virus and the state of Para is in a code RED designation.
 This prohibits public gatherings and meetings of more then 10 people.
-Belo Sun continues with the planning process to complete the finial meeting so things are organized when the COVID-19 restrictions are lifted.
-The company will proceed only when it is safe to do so and Indigenous Communities, SESAI, and FUNAI agree to and the current COVID-19 restrictions are lifted. - The company did an internal update of operating costs at the beginning of 2020 and had a third party review the capital costs at the beginning of 2020.
-The company will continue to monitor and evaluate price inflation and any impacts it might have on the Volta Grande Gold Project. - In August 2020, the Company received the awaited clarification request from FUNAI on the Indigenous Study that was submitted in February 2020.
-The Company completed the responses for the clarifications requested by FUNAI and these responses were submitted in October 2020. - On July 27, 2020, Belo Sun welcomed Rui Botica Santos to its board of directors as a newly elected director.
-Mr. Santos is a qualified lawyer in Brazil and is widely regarded as a leading lawyer in the mining sector.
-Mr. Santos has over 25 years representing mining clients on mergers and acquisitions, and exploration, for both the mining and oil and gas industries. - In 2020 Belo Sun continued to focus on investing efforts to improve and adhere to the best ESG standards.
-Belo Sun provided assistance with coordinating the manufacturing of personal protective equipment ("PPE") in the city of Altamira and has supplied PPE to the communities surrounding the PVG and made donations to the municipality of Senador Jose Poririo. - In February 2020, the Company appointed Peter Nixon to the Board of Directors as lead independent director.
-Mr. Nixon has served on the boards of several publicly traded mining companies and has successfully guided many of them through the permitting and development stages. - The Company remains engaged in discussions with INCRA to find a satisfactory solution for the overlap of INCRA land and the Volta Grande Gold Project mining concession. - The Company continues to advance and undertake engineering and technical work to meet the conditions set out in the LI, specifically related to the environment, community, operating standards and regulations and documentation.
+Belo Sun continues with the planning process to complete the final meeting so things are organized when the COVID-19 restrictions are lifted.
+The company will proceed only when it is safe to do so and Indigenous Communities, SESAI, and FUNAI agree to and the current COVID-19 restrictions are lifted. - The Company has completed its American OTCQX exchange listing, trading under the symbol "BSXGF", to enhance visibility and better accommodate American shareholders.
+The Company will start trading on the OTCQX in the beginning of May 2021. - The Company did an internal update of operating costs at the beginning of 2020 and had a third party review the capital costs at the beginning of 2020.
+The company will continue to monitor and evaluate price inflation and any impacts it might have on the Volta Grande Gold Project. - The Company remains engaged in discussions with INCRA to find a satisfactory solution for the overlap of INCRA land and the Volta Grande Gold Project mining concession. - The Company continues to advance and undertake engineering and technical work to meet the conditions set out in the LI, specifically related to the environment, community, operating standards and regulations and documentation. - The Company continues to advance work related to the PVG to ensure optimization with engineering and operating opportunities such as geochemical characterization studies, construction planning optimization and capital and operational cost reviews. - The Company is evaluating and discussing funding solutions with various groups for the Volta Grande Gold Project. - The Company continues basic regional exploration activities.